Imoptimal/loading-screen-by-imoptimal/readme.txt

 Yes, it does have an effect - the selected logo/image is loaded with additional delay, which makes it visible only in the last half a second or so.
 My recommendation is to find a plugin that enables you to choose which css class to exclude from the effect of lazy-load (use the class 'imoload-preview-image').
-I personally use the plugin 'Autoptimize' by Frank Goossens (futtta) for lazy-loading of images.
-It's a free plugin, and provides other optimization options as well.
+I personally use the plugin 'Smush' by WPMU DEV for lazy-loading of images.
+It's a free plugin, and provides other image optimization options as well.

 == Screenshots ==